The oldest public wildflower garden in the United States

 Below: 1st photo - Male flower detail.
 2nd photo - The leaf is much larger, more pointed, and more finely toothed than that of A. spicatum.

-Below: Twigs are hairless and reddish when young with reddish bud scales.
-The prior year's twigs shown below in the spring.
+Below: Twigs are hairless and reddish when young with reddish bud scales but the emerging leaves have fine hair.

 Below: Leaf comparison of common Maples.
 Images not to scale.